-Making a weekly routine to perform maintenance on the account is a great way to make sure all the necessary actions for a healthy account are taking place: Adding keywords & negative keywords, checking landing page and ad performance, and monitoring spend.
+Making a weekly routine to perform maintenance on the account is a great way to make sure all the necessary actions taking place: adding new keywords (and negative keywords), checking landing page and ad performance, and monitoring spend.

 A negative keyword is a term that pops up in queries where you’d rather not appear.
 If I was selling only blue hats, “red hat”, “blue mittens”, and “green pants” would be examples of queries I’d rather not appear, and “green”, “pants”, “mittens”, and “red” would be examples of negative keywords I’d want to add to my campaign, to prevent spending budget on irrelevant searches.
 For most small businesses checking weekly is sufficient, however for businesses with high search traffic volume, this may be a daily task.

 As mentioned above, ad testing and improvement is a key element to great account maintenance.
 Nearly every element of an ad can be tested by cloning a different ad, and making a change to it.
 Test everything – headlines, description copy, landing page and aim for a high quality score by including keywords you are targeting in the ad itself.

 Focus first on engagement (low bounce rate, high time on site), then focus on improving conversion rates, and lastly test ads which generate a low cost per conversion.

 There are a lot of great resources for finding new keywords to test in a search campaign: Tools, such as Answer The Public and KeywordSpy are great resources; Autosuggest and keywords at the bottom of a search page are incredibly useful; and the all-time best source for new keywords — your own search queries report in AdWords.